samer955/argocd-app-config/README.md

 `kubectl apply -f application.yaml` to deploy the application.

-`kubectl get ingress -A` to get the ingress address and port.
+`kubectl get ingress -n 'namespace_of_the_app'` to get the ingress address and port.

 `curl address:port` or in the browser to access the app.